piscue/rpi-instrument/README.md

 6 - Update the "host" file with the IP address.
 Using Ansible, it allows to setup any number of network connected rPI at the same time

-7 - Make you sure Ansible is installed on your computer: [Getting Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html)
+7 - Make you sure Ansible (Tested on 2.3.1 on OSX) is installed on your computer: [Getting Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html)

 8 - Install sshpass, or force install it if you're using [brew](https://brew.sh) on osx: